Christina McHale: 2019

 McHale started her season at the Brisbane International where she lost in the final round of qualifying to Australian wildcard Destanee Aiava.
 At the Australian Open, she failed to make the main draw since she was defeated in the final round of qualifying by Varvara Lepchenko.

-Playing at the Newport Beach Challenger, McHale fell in the third round to second seed Tatjana Maria.
+Playing at the Newport Beach Challenger, she fell in the third round to second seed Tatjana Maria.
 At the Dow Tennis Classic, she was defeated in her quarterfinal match by fourth seed and eventual finalist, Jessica Pegula.
 Coming through qualifying at the Mexican Open, McHale reached the second round, losing to third seed Donna Vekić.
-McHale qualified for the Indian Wells Open beating Fanny Stollár and Vera Zvonareva.
+She qualified for the Indian Wells Open beating Fanny Stollár and Vera Zvonareva.
 In the main draw, she defeated 30th seed Anastasia Pavlyuchenkova in her second-round match.
 She was upset in the third round by compatriot and former world No. 1, Venus Williams.
 At the Miami Open, McHale lost in the first round of qualifying to Mandy Minella.
 In Mexico at the Monterrey Open, she was defeated in the first round of qualifying by Kristína Kučová.

 McHale started her clay-court season at the Copa Colsanitas where she lost in the first round to seventh seed Sara Sorribes Tormo.
 At the Prague Open, McHale was defeated in the first round of qualifying by Anna Kalinskaya.
-Playing at the Open de Cagnes-sur-Mer, McHale won the tournament beating third seed Stefanie Vögele in the final.
-At the Slovak Open, she made it to the semifinal where she lost to Anna Blinkova.
-In Paris at the French Open, she was defeated in the first round of qualifying by Francesca Di Lorenzo.
+Playing at Cagnes-sur-Mer, McHale won the tournament beating third seed Stefanie Vögele in the final.
+At the Empire Slovak Open, she made it to the semifinal where she lost to Anna Blinkova.
+At the French Open, she was defeated in the first round of qualifying by Francesca Di Lorenzo.